Found February 21, 2013 on

 The best thing for the Cubs and Garza is that Spring Training is a week longer this year.
 Missing one week of practice time and one start won’t set him back to far.
 It’s also a good thing that he was ahead of schedule with his off-season throwing program.

-I expect the Cubbies to take it very easy on him for the rest of S
+I expect the Cubbies to take it very easy on him for the rest of Spring Training as they’ve got to protect their biggest trade deadline chip.

 BEST OF MAXIM